Diarkis/diarkis-server-template/examples/matching/custom-criteria/README.md

 ./run-mage.sh server udp
 ```

-Once all servers are running, you may start two client instances to test and observe the matchmaking behavior using the custom criteria flow.
+Once all servers are running, you may start two client instances to test and observe the matchmaking
+behavior using the custom criteria constraint.

 ## Testing the Custom Matchmaking Criteria

-**Scenario**: The **UDP** server will prevent candidate to matchmaking if the distance between them is calculated to be >5000 km.
+**Scenario**: The **UDP** server will prevent matchmaking if the distance between any (2) candidates
+is calculated to be **>5000 km**.

-The test client has the following usage.
+The test client has the following usage:

 ```output
 Usage of ./remote_bin/cli: